Date: July, 1983

 Non-classified staff (not applicable to faculty).

-A limited-period position is one which is scheduled to end on the date specified on the appointment request form USP-2, USP-1, Vacancy Notice, and CS-3, known as the ending date.
+A limited-period position is one which is scheduled to end on the date specified on the appointment request form including Request to Fill (RF-1), Position Action Form (PAF), Employee Action Form (EAF), Vacancy Notice, and CS-3, known as the ending date.
 All grant-funded and overhead-funded positions shall be considered limited-period positions.

 Limited staff appointments, at least twenty (20) hours per week, with appointments for six months or more will be eligible for fringe benefits immediately when placed on the regular bi-weekly payroll.